tinko26/ao/docs/api/src/ao/ao_rb.h.md

 void ao_rb_assert(ao_rb_t * x);
 ```

-Checks whether a tree is valid in linear time.
+Checks whether a tree is valid, in linear time.
 This function traverses the tree top-down and checks, whether the relevant properties are maintained.
 If that is not the case, the function triggers a runtime assertion failure.

 It is therefore useful in debugging scenarios.
 However, the function is implemented recursively, which violates a common rule in embedded software engineering.